migalkin/StarE/data/clean/README.md

 -  WD50k_33, WD50k_66, WD50k_100 are then sampled from the above statements.
 Here 33, 66, 100 represents the amount of hyper-relational facts (statements with qualifiers) in the dataset.

-The table below provides some basic statistics of our dataset and its three further variations.:
+The table below provides some basic statistics of our dataset and its three further variations:

 | Dataset     | Statements | w/Quals (%)    | Entities | Relations | E only in Quals | R only in Quals | Train   | Valid  | Test   |
 |-------------|------------|----------------|----------|-----------|-----------------|-----------------|---------|--------|--------|